La Sportiva Skwama - Women's Review

 Edging

 When it comes to edging, the Skwama is a touch underwhelming.
 These slippers lack the stiffness and support underfoot to really be considered an edging shoe.
-Fresh out of the box, they perform relatively well on small holds, but as soon as they begin to stretch out, the shoe becomes too soft to stand with much precision.
+On very sharp edges or long multi-pitch routes, the softness can also feel tiring compared to stiffer, more supportive shoes.
+Fresh out of the box, they perform relatively well on small holds, but as soon as they stretch out, the shoes become too soft to stand with much precision.
+Soft shoes tend to lead to foot fatigue, and these are no exceptions.

-La Sportiva's P3 technology allows the Skwama to hold its downturned shape, performing much better on small edges and vertical terrain than other soft shoes.
-Edges and small footholds on steep terrain, with less weight on the foot, were areas where the Skwama particularly excelled.
+Thanks to La Sportiva's P3 system, the shoe maintains its aggressive downturn even after quite a while of heavy use, which is rare for soft shoes, which tend to flatten out quickly.
+This allows the Skwama to hold its downturned shape, performing much better on small edges and vertical terrain than other soft shoes we tested.
+The Skwama particularly excelled on edges and small footholds on steep terrain, where we had to put less weight on our feet.
 But on slabs and lower-angle routes, a shoe with a bit more support underfoot will likely be more comfortable.

 Pulling

 Additionally, the Skwamas provide technical mastery in a comfortable package.
+These are designed with a lower-volume fit, which means the heel and forefoot lock in more precisely, which helps reduce dead space and slipping.
 Typically, a downturned, aggressive shoe like this would take time to break in, but these shoes felt great right out of the box – so much so that we suggest downsizing since they stretch out with use.

 Crack Climbing

-The Skwama performed surprisingly well on the granite cracks of Yosemite and the alpine wonderland of the Bugaboos.
+The Skwama performed surprisingly well on the granite cracks of Yosemite and on long multi-pitch routes in the mountains.
 These shoes strike a wonderful balance between a comfy slipper ideal for crack climbing and an aggressive shoe designed for steep, techy sport climbing.
 We were super impressed with how well they performed while rand smearing in the classic tight corners found in Index, WA where you absolutely have to rely on footwork to get up the climb.
 The extra rubber on the toe really helped the jams stick even on the most humid days.

 Should You Buy the Women's La Sportiva Skwama?

-The Skwama is an excellent option as a go-to for practically all styles of climbing, from cracks to steep boulders to sport climbs.
-We like having these in our fleet as a shoe that will perform well at most any crag.
-We found them to stretch out a bit over time, so make sure to downsize a half-size if you want them to have a performance fit.
-These are a great, comfortable all-day shoe for multi-pitch sport climbs or a difficult crack project.
+The Skwama is an excellent go-to for practically all climbing styles.
+We like having these in our fleet as shoes that perform well at practically any crag.
+They are comfortable enough to keep you smiling, adaptable enough to be used on both slippery gym slabs or sandstone cracks, and technical enough to give you confidence when the footholds start shrinking.
+They stretch out a bit over time, so make sure to downsize if you want a performance fit (we recommend a half size).
 Despite their price, the Skwama will certainly deliver the performance you expect from a high-end climbing shoe – we feel like the splurge is worth it.

 What Other Climbing Shoes Should You Consider?

-If you're searching for a shoe in this price range, consider some of the other high-end La Sportiva models.
+If you're looking for a shoe in this price range, it's worth considering other high-end La Sportiva models.
 The La Sportiva Solution and the La Sportiva Solution Comp are similarly priced, and both shoes excel on steep sport climbing routes and difficult boulder problems.
 With their Velcro closure system, they are also easy to slip on and off in between burns on your project.
 The La Sportiva Miura VS is also an excellent choice for steep climbing with its mildly downturned toe and asymmetrical fit.